astronomer/docs/learn/intro-to-airflow.md

 Some common use cases of Airflow include:

 - **ETL/ELT**: [90% of Airflow users](https://airflow.apache.org/survey/) use it for Extract-Transform-Load (ETL) and Extract-Load-Transfrom (ELT) patterns.
 Often, these pipelines support critical operational processes.
-For an example use case, see [ELT with Airflow and dbt Core](use-case-airflow-dbt.md).
+See [ELT with Airflow and dbt Core](use-case-airflow-dbt.md) for an example use case.
 - **Business operations**: 68% of Airflow users have used Airflow to orchestrate data supporting their business directly, creating data-powered applications and products, often in combination with MLOps pipelines.
-For an example use case, see [The Laurel Algorithm: MLOps, AI, and Airflow for Perfect Timekeeping](https://www.astronomer.io/events/webinars/the-laurel-algorithm-mlops-ai-and-airflow-for-perfect-timekeeping-video/).
+For an example use case, watch the [The Laurel Algorithm: MLOps, AI, and Airflow for Perfect Timekeeping](https://www.astronomer.io/events/webinars/the-laurel-algorithm-mlops-ai-and-airflow-for-perfect-timekeeping-video/) webinar.
 - **MLOps**: 28% of Airflow users are already orchestrating Machine Learning Operations (MLOps) with Apache Airflow.
 An overview of best practices when using Airflow for MLOps can be found in [Best practices for orchestrating MLOps pipelines with Airflow](airflow-mlops.md).
-For an example use case, see [Use Cohere and OpenSearch to analyze customer feedback in an MLOps pipeline](use-case-llm-customer-feedback.md).
+See [Use Cohere and OpenSearch to analyze customer feedback in an MLOps pipeline](use-case-llm-customer-feedback.md) for a complex use case involving state-of-the-art ML tools.
 - **Managing infrastructure**: Airflow can be used to spin up and tear down infrastructure.
 For example, to run create and delete temporary tables in a database or spin up and down a Spark cluster.
-For an example use case, see [Use Airflow setup/ teardown to run data quality checks in an MLOps pipeline](use-case-setup-teardown-data-quality.md).
+The [Use Airflow setup/ teardown to run data quality checks in an MLOps pipeline](use-case-setup-teardown-data-quality.md) use case shows how you can combine this feature with data quality checks.

 Of course, these are just a few examples, you can orchestrate almost any kind of batch workflows with Airflow.